 Medical cure is simply payment of your medical expenses to treat your injury or illness.
 You are entitled to select your own medical providers and don’t have to go to medical providers dictated by your employer.
 You are entitled to all reasonable and necessary medical treatment that is designed to improve your condition.Millions Recovered for Injured Ferry Workers

-Kraft Palmer Davies, PLLC is proud to have collected millions of dollars for injured ferry workers and their families, allowing injured ferry crewmembers to put their lives back together after serious injuries and the economic fall-out that often follows.
+Kraft Davies Olsson PLLC is proud to have collected millions of dollars for injured ferry workers and their families, allowing injured ferry crewmembers to put their lives back together after serious injuries and the economic fall-out that often follows.
 We offer a free case evaluation for injured ferry workers and accept cases on contingent fee, which means that we don’t get paid unless we make a recovery for you.
 Contact us today for a free evaluation.